fsgreco/create-new-monorepo/README.md

 ## Linting and Formatting

 During setup, you'll be asked if you want basic linting and formatting tools.
-If you answer **yes** (or use `--with-linting`), the CLI will:
+If you answer **yes** (or use `--tooling`), the CLI will:

 - Install **ESLint**, **Prettier**, and **Lefthook** as dev dependencies
 - Generate configuration files (`.prettierrc.json`, `.prettierignore`, `eslint.config.js`, `lefthook.yml`)